iProov/xamarin/README.md

 ### Usage

-1. Open the Example solution in Visual Studio.
+1. Copy the file _Shared/Credentials.example.cs_ to _Shared/Credentials.cs_ and provide your API key & secret.
-2. Right click the root project and "Restore NuGet Packages" to ensure all NuGet packages are ready for usage.
+2. Open the Example solution in Visual Studio.
-3. Add your API key & secret to Credentials.cs in the Shared project.
+3. Right click the root project and "Restore NuGet Packages" to ensure all NuGet packages are ready for usage.
 4. Run the iOSExample or AndroidExample project on a supported iOS or Android device respectively.

 > NOTE: iProov is not supported on the iOS or Android simulator, you must use a physical device in order to iProov.